Explore your musical creativity through ‘Play Me, I’m Yours’

 Robin Crowley is a multidisciplinary designer/maker with a background in stop motion animation model making.
 He is obsessed with attention to detail.
 Robin works in film as an art director and prop and set builder, makes furniture and collaborates with fine artists to realize sculptural works.
 Robin’s piano is a giant, true-to-life cassette player.

-‘Ebb and Flow’ by Sarah Emily Porter in Crossrail Place:
+‘Ebb and Flow’ by Sarah Emily Porter in Crossrail Place (adjacent to Adams Plaza Bridge, Level 0):

 Award-winning British artist Sarah Emily Porter explores colour and the historical context of painting through her work.
 Her use of colour, composition and form is often inspired by architecture, interior design and geometry.
 Sarah’s piano is painted with a unique glossy drip pattern running from lamps fastened to the piano lid.